Cray-HPE/docs-csm/operations/multi-tenancy/Create_a_Tenant.md

     tenant.tapms.hpe.com/vcluster-blue created
     ```

-- (`ncn-mw#`) It can take up to a minute for `tapms` to fully create the tenant.
+- (`ncn-mw#`) It can take up to a minute for TAPMS to fully create the tenant.
 The following command can be used to monitor the status of the tenant:

     ```bash
     kubectl get tenant -n tenants vcluster-blue -o yaml